 Below are a few examples of common interview questions.
 It is important in modern interviews to provide some positive examples from you own experience that are pertinent to you own experience to evidence your answers.

-The STAR technique provides you will a structure to help discipline you answers in this way.
+The STAR technique provides you with a structure to help discipline your answers in this way.
 An example of this is provided below, based on being asked about how you handle change and pressured situations.

 › S. Situation – I was leading a project to integrate an internal business system with a customer, and they needed to bring the deadline forward by two weeks.